mmtk/mmtk-core/README.md

 ## Usage

 MMTk does not run standalone.
 You would need to integrate MMTk with a language implementation.
 You can either try out one of the VM bindings we have been working on, or implement your own binding in your VM for MMTk.
+You can also implement your own GC algorithm in MMTk, and run it with supported VMs.

 ### Try out our current bindings